Vasileios-Mavroeidis/cyber-threat-intelligence/sector-industry-taxonomy/README.md

 **Construction:** the construction sector/industry comprises entities involved in building (residential and non-residential) construction, infrastructure construction (e.g., large public works, dams, bridges, roads, airports, railways, and tramlines), and industrial construction (e.g., energy installations, manufacturing plants).

-**Cosmetics:** the cosmetics industry comprises entities that manufacture and distribute cosmetic products (e.g., hygiene products such as soap, shampoo, deodorant, and toothpaste to luxury beauty items including perfumes and makeup).
+**Cosmetics:** the cosmetics sector/industry comprises entities that manufacture and distribute cosmetic products (e.g., hygiene products such as soap, shampoo, deodorant, and toothpaste to luxury beauty items including perfumes and makeup).

-**Critical infrastructure**  is an asset or system that is essential for maintaining vital societal functions.
+**Critical infrastructure:** comprises sectors with assets or systems that are essential for maintaining vital societal functions.
 It is the case that different nations may define more or fewer assets as critical infrastructures.
-For example, the U.S.A defines 16 sectors as critical infrastructures, whereas Norway defines 6, namely, communication networks, energy, water and wastewater, transportation, oil and gas, and satellite communications.
+For example, the U.S.A defines sixteen sectors as critical infrastructures, whereas Norway defines six, namely, communication networks, energy, water and wastewater, transportation, oil and gas, and satellite communications.

 **Dams:** the dams sector/industry comprises entities involved in operating and maintaining dams.
 Based on its purpose, a dam can be considered critical infrastructure for a nation.
 Dams provide a wide range of economic, environmental, and social benefits, including hydroelectric power, river navigation, water supply, wildlife habitat, waste management, flood control, and recreation [3].